natig4/WeatherDiv/README.md

    <script src="path/to/weather-widget.js"></script>
    ```

-2.initialize the widget with your API key:
+2. initialize the widget with your API key:

 ```html
 <div id="my-weather-div"></div>